david-shao318/sudoku/README.md

 # Sudoku Solver

-Working with backtracking and generators in Python 3.
+Working with backtracking and generators in Python.

 ## Usage